Ethiel97/laravel_pusher_axios/README.md

 2. Execute `npm install` to download dependencies
 3. Execute `npm run dev` to build project assets
 4. Don't forget to set up the database properly
+5. Run php `php artisan migrate --seed` to run migrations with seeding
-5. Execute `php artisan serve` to run the project in your browser
+6. Execute `php artisan serve` to run the project in your browser
-6. See the tutorial for useful notes
+7. See the tutorial for useful notes

 ### Prerequisites